Simple Distances for Trajectories via Landmarks: Distance Between Lines and Hyperplanes

-In the section, as a warm up to the general case, we define a new data dependent distance $\dQ$ between two lines, and give the condition under which it is a metric.
+As a warm up to the general case, we define a new landmark-based distance $\dQ$ between two lines, and give the condition under which it is a metric.
+Then we generalize to hyperplanes, and provide the general metric proof, the VC-dimension of metric ball proof, and some algorithmic implications.
+We conclude with a direct extension to trajectories.